luanillust/luanillustrates/_posts/2018-01-03-Tokyo-Trouble-in-Paradise.md

 	</div>
 </div>

 Getting to Ginza was terrible.
 Stuck on a bus, we were caught in traffic (Hiroshima flashbacks :confounded:).
 It was midday and we were still sushi-less (more déjà vu).
 With a couple hundred metres left, we were reaching Tsukiji.
 However, just approaching the outer markets, we could see the hectic crowds.
-It was apparent that we had to abandon all mannerisms and just plough through them. <a href="https://youtu.be/L8eRzOYhLuw?t=1m08s">Breaking free</a> from the clutches of the crowds, we finally reached the various sushi bars.
+It was apparent that we had to abandon all mannerisms and just plough through them. <a href="https://youtu.be/L8eRzOYhLuw?t=1m08s">Breaking free</a> from the crowd's clutches, we finally reached the various sushi bars.
 Surprisingly, lines were still short, especially given the time of day.

 Wanting to sleep in, we had left Wilson behind but as he was “on his way”, we decided to wait and regroup.
 Wandering around, we scouted for places with the shortest wait times.